SpeedifyPress/SpeedifyPress/README.md

 ## ⚡ Quick Start

 1. **Subscribe to the Newsletter**
-   SpeedifyPress is available exclusively to paid subscribers.
+   SpeedifyPress is available exclusively to subscribers.
 Subscribe at the [Adventures in WordPressing Substack](https://adventuresinwordpressing.substack.com/p/speedifypress) to get access.

 2. **Download SpeedifyPress**
    After subscribing, you'll receive a link to download the latest version of the plugin.
 Or you can download it from this repository.